igloo-project/igloo-doc/source/usage/database/flyway.rst

 Activate Flyway's Spring profile
 --------------------------------

-First of all, you need to activate Flyway's Spring profile.
-To do so, just modify this line to add flyway in the file ``development.properties``  :
+By default, Flyway's Spring profile is activated with this line in the file ``configuration-bootstrap.properties`` :

 .. code-block:: bash

-  maven.spring.profiles.active=flyway
+  igloo.default.spring.profiles.active=flyway

-With this simple modification, you have enabled the creation of the Flyway bean in the application and you can now start to use it.
+With this simple configuration, the creation of the Flyway bean is enabled in the application and you can now start to use it.

-.. note:: Flyway spring profile is already enabled in basic-application generated from Igloo version 0.14 and above.
+.. note:: Flyway spring profile is enabled in basic-application generated from Igloo version 0.14 and above.

 .. note::
-  If you want to disable flyway from your application, just remove ``flyway`` from the configuration variable ``maven.spring.profiles.active`` in file ``development.properties``.
+  If you want to disable flyway from your application, just remove ``flyway`` from the configuration variable ``igloo.default.spring.profiles.active`` in file ``configuration-bootstrap.properties``.

 Create a Flyway data upgrade